Sona Build Guide by Luiscencias

 The following is an OPINION

 I accidentally take this rune every time I forget to switch off my runepage.
-It always works out just fine in the end, though, and you can instantly proc electrocute with a AA > Q > Passive AA reset combo.
+It's not the worst thing and sort of works in the end, though, since you can instantly proc electrocute with a AA > Q > Passive AA reset combo.
 I also take ultimate hunter on Swain, which definitely works on Sona as well.
-This is definitely an option, it's just not what I prefer.
+Though if you are considering this, you might as well go Dark harvest instead